mayerrobert/jmurmel/README.md

 * `=, <, <=, >, >=, /=, +, -, *, /, mod, round, ceiling, floor`

-For more primitives (including graphics primitives and primitives to run Java code) and more details on the language supported see `murmel-langref.lisp`.
+For more primitives (including graphics primitives and primitives to run Java code) and more details on the language supported see [murmel-langref.md](murmel-langref.md).

 Tail calls including tail recursive calls are optimized.